monofy-org/monofy-ai/README.md

  ### The following startup flags are available:
 ```
  --all ..................
 Run everything (recommended)
  --api, --webui .........
-Launch the FastAPI api and/or gradio webui with the following flags
+Launch FastAPI and/or Gradio webui with the following flags
  --tts, --llm, --sd .....
 Enable text-to-speech, exllama2, and/or stable diffusion
 ```